shallwe-ua/shallwe-core/README.md

 - Add full documentation
 - Add logging
 - Provide a minimal demo frontend covering all features (⚠️ *not* `mock_frontend`, which is only for the most basic manual tests)
-- Deploy and run in AWS
+- Deploy and run in AWS (or an affordable cloud alternative)

 There is no strict timeline for this, since it's used as a sandbox of relatively complex codebase to experiment with technology I want to gain a better grasp of.